shizamuru-dev/PyNotifyYou/README.md

 sender.send_template('Your message!')
 ```

-More information can be found on the project's [wiki](https://gitlab.com/shizamuru/PyNotifyYou/-/wikis/home)
+More information, e.g. about other providers can be found on the project's [wiki](https://gitlab.com/shizamuru/PyNotifyYou/-/wikis/home)